localagi/localAGI/README.md

 ### :star2: When you like any of my work, leave a star!
 Thank you! :star2:

 ## State of work
+**PAUSED, SEE TOP.
+WILL BE REMOVED SOON.
+I'LL GIVE GITHUB ONE MORE WEEK TO ANSWER.**
 🤖

 The following projects are built using the **[AI pipeline](https://github.com/localagi/ai-pipeline)**.